- Future Students

 Don has had several of his original big band charts published by Walrus Music Publishing.

-Dr. Jody Graves maintains an exciting, diverse and active performing career, and is recognized nationally and internationally as a distinguished performing artist and teacher of piano.
+Jody Graves maintains an exciting, diverse and active performing career, and is recognized nationally as a distinguished artist and teacher of piano.
 Her recital engagements as a soloist and collaborative pianist take her across the United States and abroad.
-She has performed concerts in Austria, Norway, France, Scotland, Ireland, Germany, Japan, Italy, Spain and in May 2006 toured in the Persian Gulf serving as a Cultural Ambassador for the U.S. State Department.
+She has performed concerts in Austria, Norway, France, Scotland, Ireland, Germany, Japan, and has toured in the Persian Gulf serving as a Cultural Ambassador for the U.S. State Department.
 The Middle East Tour, with the Sapphire Trio, included concerts in Bahrain, Qatar, Saudi Arabia and Kuwait.
+The press reviews have called their performances "exciting...imaginative and compelling."
+Her work in the Middle East has continued over the past 10 years.
+In April, 2010, she was a judge for the National Palestinian Piano Festival in Jerusalem, and following that event toured the West Bank region with the Sapphire Trio performing concerts and giving master classes.
+The Sapphire Trio returned to the Middle East for a concert tour and master classes in April, 2011, and Dr. Graves returned to the Middle East to perform concerts and give master classes in March 2012.

-Additionally, Dr. Graves was awarded the EWU Distinguished Faculty Fosseen-Kusaka Exchange Fellowship, and will be performing concerts and giving master classes in Japan (Mukagowa University) in 2013.
 Dr. Graves is in great demand as an adjudicator for piano competitions and festivals.
-Each season takes her across the country as an MTA clinician, and she has an active schedule each year as a workshop presenter and master class teacher.
-Dr. Graves has been a presenter at the National Conference on Keyboard Pedagogy, and has been a presenter and performer and guest artist at numerous State and National Music Teachers National Association (MTNA) conferences.
-She served as a judge for the International Piano Competition at the Eastman School of Music in Rochester, New York, and also served as Co-Director for the Eastman Summer Session titled 'Plays Well With Others', featuring sessions on collaborative arts performance.
+Each season takes her across the country as an MTA clinician, and she has an active schedule each year as a workshop presenter for teachers.
+Ms. Graves has been a presenter at the National Conference on Keyboard Pedagogy, and in 2015 was a Keynote Speaker in Chicago, IL.
+She has been a presenter and performer at numerous State and National MTNA conferences such as the National MTNA Conference (Kansas City, Milwaukee, L.A.) and was invited to present at the national MTNA Conference again in 2015 in Las Vegas.
+She was the guest artist for the Utah State MTA conference in 2013, and has been invited to be the guest artist for the Montana State conference in 2016.
+Dr. Graves has served as a judge for the International Piano Competition at the Eastman School of Music in Rochester, New York, and also served on the faculty with Dr. Alexandra Ngyuen for the Eastman Summer Session titled 'Plays Well With Others', featuring sessions on collaborative arts performance.
+Additionally, Dr. Graves has authored articles for the American Music Teacher and Clavier magazines.

-Ross Holcombe earned his Bachelor's of Music degree in Trombone Performance from the New England Conservatory of Music in Boston.
-His primary teachers have included Norman Bolter of the Boston Symphony Orchestra, John Drew of Florida State University, Grady McGrannahan of Drake University, Joseph Frye of the University of Tennessee at Martin, and Dale Moore of the Pershing's Own United States Army Band.
+Ross earned his Bachelor's of Music Degree in Trombone Performance from the New England Conservatory in Boston.
+His primary teachers have included Norman Bolter, John Drew, Grady McGrannahan, Joseph Frye, and Dale Moore.
 Ross has also received fellowships to attend the Tanglewood Music Center, National Repertory Orchestra, Pacific Music Festival, and the National Orchestral Institute.

 Elementary Music Teacher at University and Sunrise Elementary schools.
 2012 WMEA Hall of Fame Inductee.